xincoder/GRIP/README.md

 ___

 ### Citation
-Please cite our paper if you used our code.
+Please cite our papers if you used our code.
 Thanks.
 ```
 @inproceedings{2019itsc_grip,
  author = {Li, Xin and Ying, Xiaowen and Chuah, Mooi Choo},